Lesson 1: Preparing Your CV

 - Be sure to account for any gaps in your work history.

 - Make sure to note any locums or moonlighting work you completed.

 - Education and training, starting with your most recent degree at the top.
 Remember to include dates you attended and graduated:

 - Graduate school.

 - Undergrad degree.

-- Board certifications and states of licensure.
-Include any other certifications such as DEA.
+- Board certifications, states of licensure and any other certifications (such as DEA).

 - Awards, honors and grants.
 Show off what you’ve accomplished!
 Include invited speaking engagements and scholarships.

 Now, have one or two of your best wordsmith friends give your CV a thorough review for typos, gaps or other mistakes.
 Save your CV in a variety of formats so it’ll be ready to go for different employers: PDF, Word, HTML and plain text.